About the Programme

 - during any free time on excursions

-There will be organised excursions to London and Oxford, as well as to local attractions in Cambridge, such as the Fitzwilliam Museum and the orchard tea garden in Grantchester.
+There will be organised excursions to exciting cultural attractions in London and Oxford, as well as to local attractions in Cambridge, such as the many famous colleges, Fitzwilliam Museum and the orchard tea garden in Grantchester.
 Other excursion destinations are available if requested at least 4 weeks before the start of the programme!
 Prices for optional extra excursions are available on request.

-On arrival at the UK airport or ferry port, participants and leaders who are travelling as a group will be met by a Cambridge Dream representative and taken to their coach for the onward transfer to Cambridge.
-At the end of the course you will be taken back to the airport or ferry port for your return home.
+On arrival at the UK airport, participants and leaders who are travelling as a group will be met by a Cambridge Dream representative and taken to their coach for the onward transfer to Cambridge.
+At the end of the course you will be taken back to the airport for your return home.
 Individual transfer arrangements will be made for students who are not travelling in a group.
-Charges will apply for students requiring a private VIP ‘meet and greet’ transfer service – for an individual quote please contact us, stating the airport and time of arrival and/or departure.

 You will have a drink and a snack (or a full meal, depending on the time of your arrival).
-You will be given a Cambridge Dream rucksack containing your programme timetable, a wristband, a Cambridge Dream polo shirt, map of the college, a pen, an enrolment form and the rules.
+You will be given a Cambridge Dream rucksack containing a wristband, two Cambridge Dream polo shirts, a map of the college, a folder, a pen, your programme timetable, an enrolment form and the rules.
 The wristband has an emergency contact telephone number printed on it and you must wear it at all times.
 You will be introduced to your student mentor who will show you where your bedroom is and take you around the college pointing out the location of the dining hall, classrooms and office.

 About the College

-Participants will have single bedrooms used by Girton College students in term time, with shared bathroom facilities.
-The rooms are located close together in one accommodation wing.
-Bedding and towels will be changed on a weekly basis.
+The college where you will be living provides a peaceful, secure campus with excellent modern teaching and lecture facilities, set in pretty informal gardens, just 10 minutes' walk from Cambridge's museums, colleges and shops.
+Students will have single bedrooms used by college undergraduates in term time, with private en-suite bathroom facilities.
+En-suite twin bedrooms are also available for siblings or friends who wish to share.
+The rooms are located close together in one accommodation house, which has 3* campus accreditation from Visit England.
+Free Wi-Fi is provided in the bedrooms and throughout the college.
+Students will have keys for their bedrooms with a secure access badge to the accommodation house, including 24-hour CCTV.
+Bedding and towels are changed on a weekly basis.
 Boys and girls will be accommodated separately.
 It is strictly forbidden for boys to go into girls' rooms or vice versa.
-Your mentors and leaders will live in the same accommodation wing as you.
+Your mentors and leaders will live in the same accommodation as you.

-The meals in Girton College are fresh, locally sourced English food of a high quality.
-For breakfast there is a choice of full cooked English breakfast, fruit, yoghurt, cereals, pastries and croissants.
-For lunch and dinner you can choose daily from a large selection of hot food, including vegetarian options, a soup of the day, fresh sandwiches, paninis and a salad bar.
+The meals are fresh, locally sourced English food of a high quality, including vegetables and herbs grown in the college gardens.
+For breakfast in college there is a choice of full cooked English breakfast, fruit, yoghurt, cereals, pastries and croissants.
+For dinner in college you can choose daily from a large selection of hot food, including vegetarian options, a soup of the day and a salad bar.
+At lunchtime, your mentor will show you the restaurants, cafes, sandwich shops and central market a short distance from the college, where you have a wide range of options for lunch.
+The catering team is experienced in the preparation of meals for those with specific dietary requirements, including halal.

 Bathrooms and Laundry